This guide will teach you how to use The Ansoff Matrix to help you make decisions and determine a strategy for your business.

 Ultimately use the risk levels as a guide around generic difficulty, rather than specific risk.

-The Ansoff Framework isn’t like SWOT, PESTLE, etc – it’s much more a guide to discussion.
+This framework isn’t like SWOT Analysis, PESTLE Analysis, etc – it’s much more a guide to discussion.
 You don’t complete the framework, you use it to debate potential strategies and list them out.
 So in that sense, no preparation is required.

 However, you’ll get significantly more out of the framework is you circulate it round in advance and have some thoughts about…

-Every time a strategy or direction is evaluated, it’s worth keeping Ansoff Matrix in mind as a broad way to classify your behaviour, and a manner to suggest alternatives.
+Every time a strategy or direction is evaluated, it’s worth keeping this framework in mind as a broad way to classify your behaviour, and a manner to suggest alternatives.